MeTOO98/Office-Management-System/README.md

 ## Project Structure

 OOP_Project/
+   ؛حح
    │
-├── OOP Project.py        # Main Python script with all classes and logic ├── README.md             # Project documentation (this file)
+   ├── OOP Project.py        # Main Python script with all classes and logic
+   ├── README.md             # Project documentation (this file)

 ## How It Works